 The Organization charges off unconditional promises to give when they are determined to be uncollectible.
-During the years ended June 30, 2016 and 2015, the Organization determined that uncollectible amounts totaled approximately \$2,000.
+During the years ended June 30, 2017 and 2016, the Organization determined that uncollectible amounts totaled approximately \$10,000 and \$2,000, respectively.
 Allowances are estimates based on management's evaluation of outstanding pledges and consideration of historical write-off activity.
 These unconditional promises to give were charged off as uncollectible pledges in the statements of activities and changes in net assets.